NCIP/gdc-docs/docs/Encyclopedia/Ready_for_Approval/Data_Submitter.md

 ### Submission Project Approval

 A prospective data submitter must first have their project approved by the GDC.
 Project approval is granted based on the context of the study, the number of samples in the study, and the available data types<sup>1</sup>.
 Project approval requests can be directed to GDC User Support<sup>2</sup>.
-Once approved, the samples in the submission project must be registered with dbGaP.
+Before data can be uploaded to the GDC, a project and all cases must first be registered in dbGaP.
+Individuals who wish to upload data for a particular project must be registered as a data submitter in dbGaP for that project.

 ### Data Upload